Update a Published App

-If your app includes an Android APK, first build your new APK, giving it a new
+If uploading an Android binary file (AAB or APK), first build your new binary, giving it a new

 versionCodein the app's Gradle build file.Important: In order for your app to update properly for existing users, the value of

-android:versionCodein your app's manifest must be greater than that of the currently live version of your app.
-Additionally, your package name must remain the same as your previous APK.
+android:versionCodemust be greater than that of the currently live version of your app.
+Additionally, your package name must remain the same as your previous binary file.

 - Click the app you want to update.

 Near the top of the page, in the area below the name of your app, click Add Upcoming Version.
 A confirmation message appears — click OK to proceed.
-(You use the Upcoming Version feature both for updating existing APKs and for adding new APKs.)
+(You use the Upcoming Version feature both for updating existing binary files and for adding new binary files.)

-If you want different APKs to support different devices, you must first clear any devices from the first APK that you want the second APK to support.
-After you clear the devices from the first APK, these devices become selectable options in the second APK.
-More detail is provided in Add Multiple APKs for the Same App (in Step 7: Upload APK Files).
+For apps with multiple binary files: Suppose you have multiple binary files for your app.
+If you want different binaries to support different devices, you must first clear any devices from the first binary that you want the second binary to support.
+After you clear the devices from the first binary, these devices become selectable options in the second binary.
+More detail is provided in Add multiple binaries for the same app.
 See also Multiple APKs for the Same Application Listing.
-Note that when you add APKs for new devices, customers using the app on previously supported devices will not receive an app update.
+Note that when you add binary files for new devices, customers using the app on previously supported devices will not receive an app update.

 - Click Submit App.